jdyver/SE-Konvoy-Training/README.md

 The output should be similar to:
 ```

-$KUDO_HOME has been configured at /home/centos/.kudo.
+$KUDO_HOME has been configured at /Users/jamesdyckowski/.kudo
+✅ installed crds
+✅ installed service accounts and other requirements for controller to run
+✅ installed kudo controller
 ```

 Check the status of the KUDO controller:
 ```
 kubectl get pods -n kudo-system
 ```